-As an active Realtor in the Danbury area, I often meet with clients that have to move.
-A common question by owners of condos is should they sell their property or keep & convert into a rental unit?
+As an active Realtor servicing the Danbury area, I often meet with clients that are thinking of moving.
+Because of a move, it would require the sale of their property or becoming a landlord.They often ask if they should sell their property now; or keep it and rent it out for a couple of years.
 Each option has their own positive and negative options.

 It is your decision on how you wish to proceed. if you are not sure which is the best option for your situation, please request a confidential market analysis for a sales price or a rental price below.
 In some cases, I've advised owners to put up to for sale and for rent, and go with whatever the strongest option is.
 I am here for you.
 I look forward to hearing from you.